5 Tools to Bridge the Language Gap with Non-English-Speaking Employees

 Of course, there will always be limitations to their availability and capabilities.
 You can't expect them to be available 24/7, and they may not have the technical vocabulary needed in certain situations.

 Not only that but if you have a team with a diverse range of languages, relying on bilingual employees as your only solution probably isn't sustainable.
+Instead, bilingual employees can be leveraged as part of a broader strategy that includes technology-driven translation tools.

 Providing English Courses as a Company Perk

+Like many employers, you're likely facing a major hurdle: a substantial shortage of skilled workers.
 As companies scramble to fill these gaps, there's a growing emphasis on:

-1. Recruiting minority groups like Spanish-speaking employees, women, and veterans
+- Recruiting minority groups like Spanish-speaking employees, women, and veterans

-2. Providing competitive benefits and perks to attract top talent
+- Providing competitive benefits and perks to attract top talent

 One unique way to address both of these needs is by offering English courses or training as a company perk.
-This can be a great incentive for recruiting Spanish-speaking employees, giving you a competitive edge in this tight labor market.
+This can be a great incentive for recruiting non-English-speaking employees, giving you a competitive edge in this tight labor market.

 And the value of English training as a company perk isn't just theoretical...
 There's solid evidence to back it up.
 Here are a few stats to consider:

-• A survey by Rosetta Stone found that 66% of employees from multinational companies said that language training has led to more positive engagement with colleagues and customers, indicating improved team dynamics and customer satisfaction.
+- A survey by Rosetta Stone found that 66% of employees from multinational companies said that language training has led to more positive engagement with colleagues and customers, indicating improved team dynamics and customer satisfaction.

-• According to the American Society for Training and Development, companies that offer comprehensive training programs have a 218% higher income per employee than companies without formalized training.
+- According to the American Society for Training and Development, companies that offer comprehensive training programs have a 218% higher income per employee than companies without formalized training.
 This indicates that upskilling, including language training, can positively impact company productivity and profitability.

 You can even quantify the return on investment of corporate language training to see its impact on your company's bottom line.